 How do Dogs React to the Summer Heat?

-How Dogs Keep Cool in the Summer Heat
+How do Dogs Cool Down in Hot Weather?

 Seek a cool spot in the shade: if your dog is outdoors, it will seek to lie on the bare ground to enjoy the moisture.
 Indoors, your dog will want to seek the coolest spot in the entire house.